e271828e/Flight.jl/docs/notes/design/framework_spec.md

 slot writes, before the boundary-zero sequence runs ([§11.5][s11-5], [§14.5][s14-5]).

 <a id="g-trace-record"></a>**trace record** — the retained form of a drained batch, uniform for every
-writer: (position ⇒ value) pairs for the non-`nothing` entries, converted at the drain against the header's schema, so trace size tracks information rather than surface width and consumers meet one format and one replay path ([§11.5][s11-5], [D-176][d-176]).
+writer: (position ⇒ value) pairs for the masked (touched) entries, converted at the drain against the header's schema, so trace size tracks information rather than surface width and consumers meet one format and one replay path ([§11.5][s11-5], [D-176][d-176]).